telliott99/Python-Data/files/BinaryData.md

 >>>
 ```

-In fact, the ASCII characters "a" and "e" can be thought of as data, and they can be converted to ints along with ``\xff``:
+In fact, the ASCII characters "a" and "e" can be thought of as data (equivalent to 97 and 101), and they, along with ``\xff``,  can be converted to ints:

 ```
 python >>> s = '\xffae'